 Methanol

 Methanol (CH3OH), also known as wood alcohol, is considered an alternative fuel under the Energy Policy Act of 1992.
 As an engine fuel, methanol has chemical and physical fuel properties similar to ethanol.
-Methanol was used in the 1990s but is no longer in use or being developed as a commercial transportation fuel.
+Methanol was used in the 1990s as an alternative fuel for compatible vehicles, but current research now focuses on use as a sustainable marine fuel.

 Production